clarifyintel/chat-template-detector/README.md

 ## Author

-Built by [ClarifyIntel](https://clarifyintel.com) - Making AI and DevOps accessible
+Built by [ClarifyIntel](https://clarifyintel.com) - We clarify complex tech.
+Kubernetes, AI/ML, DevOps, Security — we write, we teach, we solve.